About Logaras

 Here’s a rough guideline if you decide to take the ferry:

-How do i reach Kostas & Ioanna Studios?
+How do i reach Caeli Paros?

 By Bus